 IGs are required to assess the effectiveness of information security programs on a maturity model spectrum, in which the foundational levels ensure that agencies develop sound policies and procedures, and at the advanced levels capture the extent that agencies institutionalize those policies and procedures.
 The five maturity model levels are ad hoc (level 1), defined (level 2), consistently implemented (level 3), managed and measurable (level 4), and optimized (level 5).
 Within the context of the maturity model, OMB believes that achieving managed and measurable (level 4) or above represents an effective level of security.
-NIST provides additional guidance for determining the effectiveness of security controls.2 IGs should consider both their and the agency's assessment of unique missions, resources, and challenges when determining information security program effectiveness.
-IGs have the discretion to determine whether an agency is effective in each of the Cybersecurity Framework Function (e.g., protect, detect) and whether the agency's overall information security program is effective based on the results of the determinations of effectiveness in each function and the overall assessment.
+The National Institute of Standards and Technology (NIST) provides additional guidance for determining the effectiveness of security controls.2 IGs should consider both their and the agency's assessment of unique missions, resources, and challenges when determining information security program effectiveness.
+IGs have the discretion to determine whether an agency is effective in each of the Cybersecurity Framework Function (such as identify, protect, detect, respond, and recover) and whether the agency's overall information security program is effective based on the results of the determinations of effectiveness in each function and the overall assessment.
 Therefore, an IG has the discretion to determine that an agency's information security program is effective even if the agency does not achieve managed and measurable (level 4).
+Some agencies might uniquely meet these maturity levels, acknowledging the diverse nature of federal agencies' missions and resources.